 - Traumatic Brain Injury Outpatient Program

-Clinical Neuropsychology Specialty Program goals and objectives
+Clinical Neuropsychology specialty program goals and objectives

-You will gain the skills and experience necessary to independently evaluate and treat complex psychological problems.
-This fellowship program offers you a unique opportunity to participate in several multidisciplinary teams and to participate in their approach to psychological problems.
+You gain the skills and experience necessary to independently evaluate and treat complex psychological problems.
+This fellowship offers you a unique opportunity to participate in several multidisciplinary teams and to participate in their approach to psychological problems.
 Fellows also work in close collaboration with physicians providing consultative recommendations and intervention.

 Medical Psychology Fellowship goals and objectives

 You may rotate through inpatient and outpatient experiences.
-The duration of rotations and other educational experiences will depend on how central a rotation is to your specialty program and your previous background and experience.
+The duration of rotations and other educational experiences depend on how central a rotation is to your specialty program and your previous background and experience.

 A number of primary clinical rotations and supplementary educational experiences are available.
 Each specialty program has rotations that are specific to the program.
 Fellows may elect to have clinical experiences that are in another specialty program to broaden or enhance their skills.
-In each of the substantive specialty practice areas, you will devote over 50 percent of your time to clinical and consultative activities and at least 30 percent of your time to research activities.
+In each of the substantive specialty practice areas, you devote more than 50 percent of your time to clinical and consultative activities and at least 30 percent of your time to research activities.

-You will meet periodically with various faculty members, your specialty program associate director and the program director to discuss your career goals and ways your fellowship training can be tailored to help you achieve those goals.
+You meet periodically with various faculty members, your specialty program associate director and the program director to discuss your career goals and ways your fellowship training can be tailored to help you achieve those goals.

-Didactic Seminars and Conferences
+Didactic seminars and conferences

 Your research opportunities at Mayo Clinic are outstanding.
 Due to the wealth of patient data, prospective or retrospective investigations in either basic science or clinical studies are possible.

-You will have the opportunity to work with established clinical researchers on ongoing projects, as well as develop independent research projects.
+You have the opportunity to work with established clinical researchers on ongoing projects, as well as develop independent research projects.
 Several faculty members are involved in externally funded research projects.